tvooo/tp2/7-experiments.md

 The pilot experiment yielded two time-lapse videos of bicycle rides through Malmö.
 While listening through the audio files that I recorded in order to retrace the different \phenomenon that I was part of, I noticed a certain quality of the audio: just by listening, I could recall my ride in high detail --- I knew where I was just following along the playback, and the audio recalled detailed memories of the ride.
 However, in the end I produced the two time-lapse videos without any sound, as the original audio track sped-up would have sounded ridiculous.
 The end product, then, missed a richness that the audio could have provided.

 This experience led to the planning of Experiment 1.
-This design experiment aims to explore the soundscape of a single route over the time of one day. \todo[It aims to explore] if the space for possible interaction changes develops over the time of day, and tries to uncover qualities of the ride experience that are not visible and explicit at first.
+This design experiment aims to explore the soundscape of a single route over the time of one day. \todo[It aims to explore] the role of audio in representing a bicycling experience and how it develops over the time of day.
+It tries to uncover qualities of the ride experience that are not visible and explicit at first.

 ### Setup

 As this experiment aims to compare a single route over time, I picked a route that was convenient for me to ride --- one that I would ride frequently anyway.
 The route from my home in Rönneholm to the student union building of Malmö University in Dockan served therefore as experiment route.
-The route starts in a residential area, goes along a park and the city library, as well as along a busy road between a park and the old town, and ends in the industrial area of the harbour.
+The route starts in a residential area, goes along a park and the city library, as well as along a busy road between a park and the old town, and ends in the industrial area of the harbour. \todo[distance in km?]

 Prior to each ride, I mounted my phone on my handlebars via a rubber bike mount.
 I used a simple audio recording app (the same as in the pilot experiment) without a headset or external microphone to capture the soundscape.